-8 Wind energy makes Germany less dependent on raw material imports Conventional power plants require energy sources to produce electricity - raw materials such as lignite, uranium, crude oil or natural gas.
-For many years, Germany's energy supply depended on external suppliers of those raw materials: In 2021, 98 per cent of crude oil and about 94 per cent of the natural gas required in Germany came from imports.
-30 The largest share comes from Russia, a state with which the German government no longer wants to cooperate, not only with regard to energy supplies, at the latest since the invasion of Ukraine.
-The list of other suppliers reads only slightly better, as among them are regions in North Africa or Central Asia with high conflict potential.
-31 Military conflicts and foreign policy decisions can lead to shortages of raw materials, as Germany is experiencing at the moment.
-Since the invasion of Ukraine, there is a broad consensus in that it is of great importance to reduce fossil dependencies in the future.
-Wind as a resource does not have to be extracted or imported.
-Every megawatt hour of electricity generated with wind energy makes Germany less dependent other countries.
+Wind energy makes Germany less dependent on raw material imports Conventional power plants require energy sources to produce electricity - raw materials such as lignite, uranium, crude oil or natural gas.
+For many years, Germany's energy supply depended on external suppliers of those raw materials: 97 percent of crude oil and about 91 percent of the natural gas required in Germany comes from imports.
+29 The largest shares come from Russia and Norway, but also from conflict regions such as Nigeria, Algeria, Egypt and Libya.
+The world markets on which they are traded are subject to strong fluctuations.
+In addition, military conflicts and foreign policy decisions can lead to shortages of raw materials.
+The mining of coal in Germany will end in 2018.
+This means that, in addition to renewables, only lignite remains as a domestic energy source, but its extraction is associated with major problems.
+Wind as a resource, on the other hand, does not have to be extracted or imported.
+Rare earths that have to be mined abroad play a subordinate role in wind energy.
+Every megawatt hour of electricity generated with wind energy is one megawatt hour that makes Germany less dependent on international raw material markets.
 And what's more, wind turbines are manufactured, installed and maintained in Germany, meaning that the wind industry in Germany creates added value.
 With imported energy sources, this added value stays in the country of origin.
-If this potential were also used for the mobility and heating sectors the need for imports could be even further reduced.
-As the German finance minister, Christian Lindner, calls it: "Renewable energies are freedom energies".32
+If this potential were also used for the mobility and heating sectors to replace fossil fuels and heating systems, the need for imports could be further reduced.
+Imports of fossil fuels avoided through renewable energies in Germany (2014)

 Wind turbines from Germany are a top export In a global comparison, German manufacturers and suppliers occupy a leading position in the expansion of wind energy.
 The reasons for this are years of operational experience and targeted research and development work, which allow German companies to build more efficient and more powerful wind turbines.
 They are able to optimise their products during operation and thoroughly test innovations for practical suitability.
-Germany was the world's second largest exporter of wind turbines in 2019, just behind Denmark.33 By comparison, the German automotive industry only account for around 12 per cent of the global market in 2021.34 The offshore wind industry has succeeded in exporting not only turbines but also technology for foundations and grid infrastructure.
+Germany's innovative wind turbine manufacturers have achieved an export quota of over 70 percent in 2016.
+According to the Federal Statistical Office, the global market share of German offshore wind turbine manufacturers exceeded 80 percent.
+By comparison, the German automotive industry had a 20 percent share of the global market in the same year (with higher production figures).
+The offshore wind industry has succeeded in exporting not only turbines but also technology for foundations and grid infrastructure.
 The expertise and advice of German experts - from project planners and wind consultants to maintenance contractors - are also in demand worldwide.
-The largest markets for wind energy in the world are China and the United States, who account for 75 per cent of the new wind turbine installations in 2020.35 In view of the significant sales and export figures resulting from a strong domestic market, it is all the more important that this added value is kept in the country.
+Besides Germany, the largest markets for wind energy are the United States, Canada, China, India and other Asian countries.31 In view of the significant sales and export figures resulting from a strong domestic market, it is all the more important that this added value is kept in the country.
 In particular, the market outlook for the early 2020s presents risks for companies.
 All market participants, whether project developers, manufacturers or suppliers, need sufficient opportunity to exist and operate adequately in the German tender system.
 Developments across Europe will be crucial for them.
-Production and trade of wind turbines (in million euros)
+Comparison of the world market shares of German manufacturers in percent (2016)